Leadership Institute

 FLI-2022-2

 In keeping with the core values of Bowling Green State University, cohort members will be designing, coordinating, and implementing a service project that they will work on all semester.
-Students will be divided into groups in their LEAD 1000 course.
+Students will be divided into groups within their cohort.
 Each group will participate in a service-learning project that enhances the community.
 By taking part in this project, cohort members help others, put the relational leadership model and servant leadership theory into practice, and represent BGSU at its highest.

 Following the completion of the project, each group will also give a formal presentation on the project in front of campus community members.
 All group members must actively participate in planning the service project and final presentation.